-- 1. Community Facilities or Infrastructure: - a.
-Rehabilitation, building, purchasing or rebuilding community facilities or Infrastructure. - b.
+1. Community Facilities or Infrastructure:

+a.

 Purchase of real estate, options for such purchases, and the renewal or extension of such options.

 If and when real estate is to be purchased or optioned by the City under the Program, it should be properly zoned or easily re-zoned with no excessive easements, covenants, or other encumbrances.
 It can be located either within or outside of the city limits.
 Land shall be purchased for future commercial, economic, or housing development, and may be held by the City for such purposes.
 The proceeds from the future sale of such land would be returned to the Economic Development Program Fund for reuse for any activities eligible in the Program or for additional land purchases.